-In connection with and prior to, our IPO, our Board adopted, and our stockholders approved, our 2016 Equity Incentive Plan, as described below.
+In connection with and prior to, our IPO, our Board adopted, and our stockholders approved, our 2016 Equity Incentive Plan, as subsequently amended by certain amendments approved by our stockholders effective as of March 1, 2020 (the "2016 Plan").
 The 2016 Plan is intended to enable us to obtain and retain the services of employees, directors and consultants who will contribute to our long-term success and to provide an additional incentive to our management and directors to continue to grow our business and enhance the share value for our stockholders.